Model of models -- Part 1: Introduction

 \subsection{Contribution}

-The contribution of this paper is expressed within two comparisons: the comparison of the proposed model to its previous versions, see Section~\ref{sec:Cognitive_model_comparison}, and the comparison to other cognitive architectures, see Section~\ref{sec:Comparison}.
+The contribution of this paper is expressed within two comparisons: the comparison of the proposed model to its previous versions, see Section~\ref{sec:Cognitive_model_comparison}, and the comparison to other CAs, see Section~\ref{sec:Comparison}.

+\textit{What we propose:} In essence, what is presented in this paper is a cognitive model, or a model describing how thinking works.
+In this model we describe how different thinking processes occur, including learning and knowledge representation.
+Even if it is not how our brain works, it is still can be utilized to build an AI agent, like other virtual assistants: ChatGPT or MIT's ELIZE or Amazon's Alexa or Apple's Siri.
+These assistants are communicating with people and perform different tasks.